 When my father-in-law was diagnosed with stage 4 colorectal cancer in November, I scoured my local library and Amazon, as well as asked on Facebook for books that might help me introduce, demystify, and hopefully comfort my little girl on the illness and impending death of her grandfather.
 We had no idea his cancer would progress so quickly and that we would lose him only 6 weeks later.
 My husband has not felt ready to read these books with Tee yet, but I’ve been reading them and discussing them with her.

 I know many of us with young children are coping with similar situations, so I wanted to share some of the books that I found helpful in our circumstances.
 It doesn’t have to be the death of a grandparent specifically, of course.
-Most of these books would apply just as well to the loss of any loved one.
+Most of these books would apply just as well to the loss of any loved one or even a pet.

 If you’re in the same boat as us, please accept my condolences.
 I know how hard it has been for us, and it’s my sincere hope that you’ll find something here that can make it a little easier for you and your children.